clojurewerkz/eep/README.md

                                    +---+   +---+---+
 ```

-Useful to accumulate `size` elements and aggreagate on overflow.
+Useful to accumulate `size` elements and aggregate on overflow.

 ### Monotonic window